aws/aws-cdk/packages/aws-cdk-lib/aws-ec2/README.md

 > [Runtime Context](https://docs.aws.amazon.com/cdk/latest/guide/context.html) in the CDK
 > developer guide.
 >
-> If you want the key of the context variable to be tied to the scope
+> If you do not want the value of the context variable to be to be global
-> passed to `lookup` instead of being global (which would use the same value any
+> (ie, having the same value returned any time you call `lookup` across your entire app),
-> time you call `lookup` across your entire app), you can set the `linkContextToScope` argument to `true`
+> you can set the `additionalCacheKey` argument (eg, to `this.node.path` to tie it
+> to the scope of the current construct)
 >
 > `MachineImage.genericLinux()`, `MachineImage.genericWindows()` will use `CfnMapping` in
 > an agnostic stack.